lorenzo-stoakes/linux-vm-notes/funcs.md

-[pte_global()][pte_global] determines whether the specified PTE entry has the `_PAGE_GLOBAL` flag set, i.e. whether the [TLB][tlb] cache entry mapping the PTE's corresponding virtual address to the physical page it points at ought to be cleared when the TLB is flushed, either manually or by a context switch.
+[pte_global()][pte_global] determines whether the specified PTE entry has the `_PAGE_GLOBAL` flag set, i.e. whether the [TLB][tlb] cache entry mapping the PTE's corresponding virtual address to the physical page it points at ought to _not_ to be cleared when the TLB is flushed, either manually or by a context switch.

 This flag is useful for pages which are shared across all processes and are regularly accessed.